When it comes to outsourcing I am an expert. I have made every mistake possible costing me tens of thousand’s of dollars or more over the years.

 What If I Get Ripped Off?

 Also, most freelancers on these site are looking for regular work.
-People will take less just because you want them for the long term vs a one-off project.
+People will take less just because you want them for the long-term vs a one-off project.

 Also, never use the same passwords across everything you have passwords for.
-For example, your PayPal password should not be the same as your website, your social media, etc. Many sites allow you to create users to access things, and you should do that for added protection.
+For example, your PayPal password should not be the same as your website, your social media, etc. Many sites allow you to create sub-user accounts to access them and you should use those whereever possible for added protection.

 Freelancers Have a Lower Commitment to Professionalism

 Again, everything comes down to clear communication.
-Do not expect a freelancer or outsourced employee to deliver things on time if you keep changing your expectations or adding extra tasks to the project.
+Do not expect a freelancer or outsourced employee to deliver things on time if you keep changing your expectations or adding additional tasks to the project.
 Change of mind equals increased time.

 Ask for timelines.
 Ask for feedback.
 Be available via Skype or whatever to help guide the project along.
 Make sure that you are available to answer questions, and check the work as they go.
 Otherwise, the only person to blame is you.
 Sorry but it is true.

-Communication Gaps Make Outsourcing Difficult
+Language Barriers Make Outsourcing Difficult

-Yes other skills are important, but if you cannot communicate with your freelancer then it does not matter how good they are.
-You can always train people to do tasks, except programming and similar talents, but communication is still number 1.
+Yes other skills are important, but if you cannot communicate with your freelancer then it doesn’t matter how good they are.
+You can always train people to do tasks, except maybe programming or more skill-based tasks, but communication is still number 1.

-I alway hire people with a positive can do attitude.
-In the interview process which I do via Skype chat, I get a feel for how they interact with me, their attitudes, and I read between the lines and overly zealous promises that they make.
+I always hire people with a positive can-do attitude.
+In the interview process which I do via Skype, I get a feel for how they interact with me, their attitudes, and I read between the lines and in some cases the overly zealous promises that they make.

 For me it always comes down to attitude.
-It is important to have a good BS meter and overly salesy people, that are like car salesmen, tend not to be good workers in my opinion.
+Overly salesy people, that are like a car salesmen, tend not to be good workers in my opinion.
 My number one hiring tip is to “Go with your Gut.”

 Remember, there are plenty of people looking for work.
 So don’t just go for anyone or the cheapest or the most expensive.
 If you are willing to be patient you will find gold.

 Outsourcing is Cheap and Effective

-If they lie on their bid, I am not interested.
+If they lie on their bid, I’m not interested.
+No second chances.
 Have everything in writing.
-Have a clear plan and outline of what you expect, of the project or work required, see if they read you job post by giving specific requirements in it for them to do as part of their application.
+Have a clear plan and outline of what you expect, of the project or work required, see if they read your job post by giving specific requirements in it for them to do as part of their application.

-Last but not least, be kind and be generous.
+Last but not least, be kind, and be generous.
 These people depend on you for their livelihood.
 They have feelings, they have thoughts, and they are humans.
 Treat them as such and you will create life-long friends and loyal employees.

-If you are looking for full-time Virtual Assistants from the Philippines that can help with Research, Social Media, SEO, website management, office related tasks, etc… I can help.
-I am also able to offer full-time programmers from out of India.
-These are fully vetted people and are sourced directly from my contacts overseas.
-If you are interested in pricing, cost, and further details contact me at: [email protected]
+If you are looking for full-time Virtual Assistants from the Philippines that can help with Research, Social Media, SEO, website management, office-related tasks, etc. then I can help.
+I can also offer full-time programmers from out of India at great prices.
+These are fully-vetted people and are sourced directly from my contacts overseas at great hourly or monthly rates.